 Dressing for Summer: Stay Cool, Look Stylish

-Actually, many people dress for summer time ☀️ in the entirely wrong way!
-They strip off to a tight fitting pair of denim shorts or a denim skirt and a camisole top, which despite seeming like the coolest option, may be causing you to feel increasingly hot and bothered!
+Actually, many people dress for summer time in entirely the wrong way!
+They strip off to a tightly fitting pair of denim shorts or a denim skirt and a camisole top, which despite seeming like the coolest option, may be causing you to feel increasingly hot and bothered!
 So what are your best options when dressing for summer and its hotter temperatures?

 Less isn’t Always More

 Wearing as few clothing items as possible may seem like a good idea when dressing for summer time but it could be causing you to burn up more quickly and attract heat from the sun.
 Not covering up properly may result in sunburn which in turn causes a lot of discomfort and therefore doesn’t make you feel cool and calm at all.